 10. Dismount like a pro

 Whoa!
-Once you’re ready to dismount, make sure your horse is still and it’s much better if someone holds the horse while you do so.
+Once you’re ready to dismount, make sure your horse is still.
+It’s much better if someone holds the horse while you do so.
 Get both feet out of the stirrups, lean forward, swing your right leg over the horse, and jump off.
 Just as when you mounted, try to do it as smoothly as you can.
 Thank your horse, give him some water and embrace the feeling of having come back safe.
 You most possibly won’t be able to wait much longer to get on a horse again!

 ABOUT THE AUTHOR

-Alberto G. Güitrón: Writer contributor for BookHorseRidingHolidays.com.
+Alberto G. Güitrón: Writer and contributor for BookHorseRidingHolidays.com.
 Still a novice rider who dreams of getting on Gandalf’s beautiful horse, Shadowfax.
 He has been published on Huffington Post, The Wellness Universe, Yoga Matters, and many other websites.
 He also published the novel El Sueño de Unos in 2016.